 “Oga, why two of una dey cry nah?
 Wetin dey happen?”
 The driver inquired rudely, meddling in a father and son personal moment.

 If you enjoyed reading this, you would enjoy reading other short stories too.
-Also, kindly drop a comment, share stories and tell a friend.
+Also, kindly drop a comment.
 Thank you!

 facebook: Richard Oti